 Solutions to Stop & Prevent Cyberbullying in Schools

 According to a research study conducted by the Cyberbullying Research Center in 2016, even simple strategies may be effective in stopping cyberbullying to a large extent.
 Around 30 percent of students who participated in the survey said that blocking the perpetrator had some immediate effect in stopping cyberbullying.
-Around 19 percent said ignoring helped and telling their parents was effective for around 16 percent of the students.
+Around 19 percent said that ignoring the bully helped, while other 16 percent said that telling their parents was effective.

 Use Technology to Flag Cyberbullying Incidents

-As cyberbullying takes place over digital media it is important to use technology to flag such incidents.
-Human monitoring alone cannot stop cyberbullying and school administrators should consider using sophisticated monitoring solutions in their school networks.
+As cyberbullying takes place over digital media, it is important to use technology to flag such incidents.
+Human monitoring alone cannot stop cyberbullying.
+School administrators should consider using sophisticated monitoring solutions in their school networks.

 A majority of the schools in the US use G Suite.
 Schools can use G Suite features to detect cyberbullying in their networks.
-To enable this feature, a policy has to be created in the admin account where school administrators can insert keywords to be detected and flagged.
+To enable this feature, a policy has to be created in the admin account, wherein school administrators can insert keywords to be detected and flagged.

 - Log in to the G Suite Admin account.